akqqa/arm-disassembler/README.md

 # arm-disassembler
-Bachelors Dissertation Project - A program to disassemble arm instructions given the official specification
+A program to disassemble arm instructions given the official specification

-A copy of the paper is available on request

 ## How to run: